 What Are The Differences Between AeroPress And Espresso?

 The main difference between the AeroPress and the espresso machine is how the coffee’s prepared.

-Firstly, espresso beans have to be ground shortly before they’re used.
-Using pre-ground espresso beans often results in a milder, or even bitter, flavor.
+Firstly, the coffee beans have to be ground shortly before they’re used.
+Using pre-ground beans often results in a milder, or even bitter, flavor.

 The ground coffee is inserted into the portafilter.
-Then you have to take a tamper to compress the grounds.
+Then you have to take a tamp to compress the grounds.

 I’m not talking about a few taps to make sure that it’s even.
 You’ve got to put some elbow grease into tamping down the grounds.

 Tamping is important in the production of espresso.